5 Psychological Traps to Avoid in Negotiation

 Strategies for Avoiding Escalation of Commitment in Negotiation

-To avoid escalation of commitment, negotiators must be willing to objectively evaluate the situation and make decisions based on the available information, regardless of their emotional attachment or past investments in the negotiation.
-This may involve seeking the advice of a trusted third party or taking a break from the negotiation to gain perspective.
+Negotiators can avoid escalation of commitment by objectively evaluating the negotiation situation.
+This enables them to make decisions based on available information instead of emotional attachment or past investments.
+Seeking advice from a trusted third party or taking a break from the negotiation to gain valuable perspective.

-Overconfidence bias is a psychological trap that occurs when negotiators overestimate their abilities or the value of their position in a negotiation.
-This can lead negotiators to make overly optimistic predictions about the outcome of the negotiation or to be too confident in their ability to persuade the other party.
+Overconfidence bias occurs when negotiators overestimate their capabilities or the value of their position in a negotiation discussion.
+This is one of those negotiation traps that lead to overly optimistic predictions about the outcome or excessive confidence in persuading the other party.

 Examples of Overconfidence Bias in Negotiation